 Retreat Cost: $225 plus food & lodging

 Place: The Christine Center, W8303 Mann Road Willard, WI 54493

-- A custom flower essence blend to support mind-body- spirit
+Receive a custom flower essence blend to support your mind-body- spirit.

 Step 1: Choose lodging: modern or rustic hermitage or a guest house room.
 Choose meal schedule.